KIN - Kinesiology

 An in-depth study of the etiological factors and care of injury and illness.
 Mechanisms of injury, pathology of illness, topographical appearance, imaging technology for assessment, implications for return to activity and long term health sequelae serve as the matrix for study of pathology.
 Psychology of injury and illness is studied.

-Through the systematic application of the HIPS method of assessment injuries of the pelvis and lower extremity are studied.
+Systematic evaluation of injuries of the pelvis, lower extremity, axial skeleton, central nervous system, thorax, abdomen, and the upper extremity are studied.
 Mastering clinical note taking and clinical role playing in lab setting allow students to practice neuromusculoskeletal injury assessment.

 Study of drug classifications and medico-legal aspects of therapeutic and pharmacological treatments.